Porn actor Ron Jeremy found mentally incompetent to stand trial for rape

 Attorney Stuart Goldfarb, who represents Jeremy, had told the court in March 2022 that his client had been unable to recognize him when he visited him in a holding cell before a court hearing.

-Goldfarb and a representative for the Los Angeles District Attorney's office did not immediately respond to requests for comment from Reuters on Tuesday.
+Goldfarb did not immediately respond to requests for comment from Reuters on Tuesday.

-A hearing on whether to place Jeremy in a state hospital will be held next month, the Associated Press said.
+A hearing on whether to place Jeremy in a state hospital will be held on Feb.
+7, the district attorney's office said.

 Jeremy was among the biggest names in the adult film industry, appearing in more than 2,000 movies starting in the 1970s.